 Are you hoping to retire in the next ten years?
-Who is going to take over your business?
-Or is selling part of your plan?
+Is selling part of your plan?
 Or maybe you’re planning to transition to a son/daughter or employee.
 Either way, you need to deal with facts, not feelings.
 Where can you get the facts?
-Join our band of owners by filling in the form below and get free information on selling as well as internally transitioning a business.
+Contact me, Tom Crouser at firstname.lastname@example.org and let’s discuss your plans for transition with no cost or obligation.

 Transitions can be tricky.
 Here are some thoughts for you:

 Selling the business